Darkside138/DiscordSoundboard/README.md

 sound file the bot will look for the username specified in all the servers the bot account has access to and join that channel, then play the sound that was clicked.
 For local usage sounds can be placed in src/main/resources/sounds/.

-### Executing the jar file
+### Executing the app
-Once you've compiled the jar file you will need to place the .jar file, the app.properties file, and your sounds/ directory in a folder then simply execute the .jar file or the provided .bat file.
+Unzip the application.
+Update the application.properties with your bot token and any other preferences you would like.
+There are .bat and sh files in the /bin directory.
+Execute the proper one and the app should startup.

 ### Available commands
 ?help